AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Method

-For abstract aesthetic attributes such as \textit{realism} and\textit{safety}, direct quantification is inherently difficult due to their reliance on high-level semantic understanding and contextual interpretation.
-To address this challenge, we leverage the multimodal representation capabilities of pretrained vision-language models—specifically CLIP~\cite{clip}—which encode both images and text into a shared embedding space.
-We compute the cosine similarity between an image embedding $e_I$ and a set of carefully crafted textual prompts that describe the target attribute, using the resulting value as a proxy for the attribute’s intensity.
+\textbf{Similarity-Based Estimation.} For abstract aesthetic attributes such as \textit{realism} and \textit{safety}, direct quantification is inherently difficult because they rely on high-level semantic understanding and contextual interpretation.
+To address this challenge, we leverage the multimodal representation capabilities of pretrained vision-language models, specifically CLIP~\citep{clip}, which encode both images and text into a shared embedding space.
+We compute the cosine similarity between an image embedding $e_I$ and a set of carefully crafted textual prompts describing the target attribute, and use the resulting value as a proxy for the attribute’s intensity.
 The similarity is defined as:

-To quantify \textbf{realism}, we construct a pair of contrastive prompts that describe the two ends of the realism spectrum.
-The positive prompt is \textit{“a real photograph, realistic details and natural lighting”}, representing natural photographic scenes, while the negative prompt is \textit{“a cartoon image, a human-created artistic representation, such as an illustration or painting”}, which captures stylized or artificial depictions.
-We encode these prompts into text embeddings $e_{\text{pos}}$ and $e_{\text{neg}}$ using CLIP’s text encoder and obtain the image embedding $e_I$ via the image encoder.
-The realism intensity value is defined as:
+To quantify \textit{realism}, we define a set of positive and negative prompts.
+The positive prompt is \textit{``a real photograph, realistic details and natural lighting''} ($c_{\text{pos}}$), and the negative prompt is \textit{``a cartoon image, a human-created artistic representation, such as an illustration or painting''} ($c_{\text{neg}}$).
+Through empirical evaluation of several prompt pairs, we find this contrasting set to yield the most stable and perceptually aligned realism scores across our dataset.
+We encode these prompts into text embeddings $e_{\text{pos}}$ and $e_{\text{neg}}$ using the text encoder of CLIP and obtain the image embedding $e_I$ via its image encoder.
+The realism intensity value is then defined as:

 where higher values indicate stronger semantic alignment with realistic photographic content.